KB5065790

 As I mentioned above, you only get bug fixes for numerous problems that shipped with the previous updates.
 Users with a SIM-type authentication couldn’t log in when they tried using a mobile connection.
 The login screen froze, halting the login process, but this problem has been resolved.

 Another major issue was with Remote Desktop Protocol (RDP) sessions.
 As you already know, Microsoft plans to retire RDP soon, but this issue was affecting users with a multi-monitor setup.
-If you disconnected any monitor during an RDF session, it would abruptly force shutdown the system.
+If you disconnected any monitor during an RDF session, it would abruptly force the shutdown of the system.

 Here are a few more bugs that you don’t need to worry about anymore: